 What are good relaxation tips?

-All my clients are different but most of them are super nervous (maybe terrified) when we meet for the first time.
+All my clients are different but some of them are a bit nervous when we meet for the first time.

-I know that we won’t have time to sit down and meditate (which I LOVE to do) but we will have time to talk about our day and experiences until the ice is completely melted.
+I promise that by the time that we meet, we will have already talked tons.
+I'll know your family story and what's in your heart.
+Our relationship starts at booking.
+On session day we will have tons of time to talk about our day and experiences until the ice is completely melted.
 You might be breastfeeding while I prep the sets, or we might be chasing toddlers while we play hide-and-seek talking.

 When should I schedule my pregnancy or newborn session?